+{\textbf{Data Structual Modeling.}} Since $p_{X}$ can reflect the reliability of relations between $x$ and other samples, we can control learned representations by the \textit{push} and \textit{pull} forces with various $\nu_{X}$ and $\nu_{Z}$. {Taking the DR task as an example, we assume $d_{X}$ is reliable in the original structure of input data while $d_{Z}$ is likely to be distorted in the extremely low-dimensional space (\textit{e.g.}, 2-dim), as shown in Figure~\ref{fig:t_distribution}: We set $\nu_{X}\rightarrow +\infty$ (\textit{i.e.}, the Gaussian distribution) giving the local sample pair $(x_i,x_j)$ and the disjoint sample pair $(x_i,x_k)$ high and low similarities, respectively, while set $\nu_{X}=1$ to make $d_{Z}(x_i,x_j) \ll d_{Z}(x_i,x_k)$.} As explained in Figure~\ref{fig:t_distribution}, the \textit{push} and \textit{pull} forces enable the learned embedding preserving geometric and topological properties of the input data after optimizing Eq.~\ref{eq:final_loss}.
+For practical purposes, we can fix $\nu_{X}$ and adjust $\nu_{Z}$ in $[100, 0)$ to control the structure of the latent space based on the characters of URL tasks (detailed in Sec.~\ref{ch5.5:Summary}).

-We provide two ways, \textit{static} and \textit{dynamic}, to adaptively model the similarity $p_{X}$ based on Eq.\ref{eq:px}.
-As for the \textit{static}, we first normalize $d_{X,t}$ as $\widetilde d_{t}(x_i,x_j) = \frac{d_{t}(x_i,x_j)-\mu_{i,t}}{\sigma_{t}}$, where $\mu_{i,t}$ measures the distance scale of each $x_i$ and $\sigma_{t}$ controls the extension of local neighbor systems.
-We select proper $\mu_{i,t}$ and $\sigma_{t}$ in terms of the population statistics of data (detailed in Sec.\ref{sec:instantiation}), such as mean and standard deviation of all samples.
-We can rewrite Eq.~\ref{eq:px} and Eq.~\ref{eq:pz} for the \textit{static} $\widetilde p_{X}$ as
+We provide \textit{static} and \textit{dynamic} methods to adaptively model the similarity $p_{X}$ based on Eq.~\ref{eq:px}.
+As for the \textit{static}, we first normalize $d_{X,t}$ as $\tilde d_{t}(x_i,x_j) = \frac{d_{t}(x_i,x_j)-\mu_{i,t}}{\sigma_{t}}$, where $\mu_{i,t}$ measures the distance scale of each $x_i$ and $\sigma_{t}$ controls the extension of local neighborhood systems.
+We select proper $\mu_{i,t}$ and $\sigma_{t}$ in terms of population statistics of data (detailed in Sec.~\ref{sec:instantiation}), such as mean and standard deviation of all samples.
+We rewrite Eq.~\ref{eq:px} and Eq.~\ref{eq:pz} for the \textit{static} $\tilde p_{X}$ as